 The health and safety of our clients and staff remain our priority as we continue to monitor the COVID-19 situation and find the best and safest way to provide services and programs.

-Like all Ontarians, we are following advice from local, provincial and national health authorities to help stop the spread of this disease.
-CMHA Hamilton is making the following service changes: Effective March 18, 2020, and until further notice, CMHA Hamilton is temporarily closed.
+Like all Ontarians, we are following advice from local, provincial and national health authorities to help stop the spread of this virus.
+CMHA Hamilton is currently closed to the public.
 We will, however, continue to provide support to our clients and community during this disruption in a manner that is safe considering the present health climate.

 We will continue to monitor all the developments of COVID-19 and will continue to inform our clients and the community of further changes to our programs and services.
 If you have any questions or concerns please contact us by telephone at 905-521-0090 or by email at firstname.lastname@example.org.